Fossils and Places

 Adverse natural factors

 In last years, there has been a rapid erosion of fossiliferous outcrops.
 Particularly in the cliffs along of our Atlantic coastline, probably consequence of the increase of the sea and adverse climatic extremes, among others.
 From these circumstances, it has resulted in a marked loss of the irreplaceable Paleontological Heritage of Portugal.

 Conclusion: It is getting harder to find good specimens of fossil species, in Portugal, particularly fossils of Dinosaur, because of all these described circumstances.

 Fossils, are an increasingly rare wonder to find...

-Although the Jurassic formation of Lourinhã - (in Portugal) is similar to the formation of Morrison - (in North America) or with the Tendaguru Formation - (in Tanzania) the geography of both formations is completely different, both in appearance and in dimensions of productive area.
+Although the Jurassic Formation of Lourinhã - (in Portugal) is similar to the Formation of Morrison - (in North America) or with the Formation of Tendaguru - (in Tanzania) the geography of both formations is completely different, both in appearance and in dimensions of productive area.
 The Lourinhã Formation is relatively small in comparation to there similar.
 Most of the fossils caught in this formation, come from a small coastal strip of difficult access.
 The areas most likely to encounter good dinosaur fossils, are found on the escarpment cliffs.
 This fact, makes the collect of fossils very difficult and dangerous.
 Finding good fossils of Dinosaurs from the Upper Jurassic in Portugal, is sometimes a great adventure...

 Fossil Rarity in Portugal